Ancient Greek Culture

 Ainos National Park The only island park, on Kefallonia, the stand of forest here is home to a single species of endemic fir and small wild horses.

 On the Ground

 In areas widely inhabited by humans, you're unlikely to spot any wild animals other than the odd fox, weasel, hare or rabbit.
 The more remote mountains of northern Greece continue to support a wide range of wildlife, including wild dogs and shepherds' dogs, which often roam higher pastures on grazing mountains and should be given a wide berth.

 The golden jackal is a strong candidate for Greece's most misunderstood mammal.
 Although its diet is 50% vegetarian (the other 50% is made up of carrion, reptiles and small mammals), it has traditionally shouldered much of the blame for attacks on stock and has been hunted by farmers as a preventative measure.
-Near the brink of extinction, it was declared a protected species in 1990 and now survives only in the Fokida district of central Greece and on the island of Samos.
+Near the brink of extinction, it was declared a protected species in 1990 and now survives only in small clusters in the Peloponnese, Phocis, Samos Island, Halkidiki and northeastern Greece.

 Originally brought to the island of Skyros in the 5th century BC by colonists, the diminutive Skryrian horses are an ancient breed that became wild once they had been replaced by agricultural mechanisation.
-Around 190 survive on the island, approximately 70% of their population.
 You'll also see these horses featured in the Parthenon friezes.
+Around 190 survive on the island, approximately 70% of their global population.
+Mouries Farm is home to 45 Skyrian horses.

 Greece has an active snake population and in spring and summer you will inevitably spot them on roads and pathways around the country.
 Fortunately the majority are harmless, though the viper and the coral snake can cause fatalities.
 Lizards are in abundance too.